24hourkirtan/audio-streaming-app/pages/builds/android.md

 (Optional) Cowboy test the APK file on desired Android devices.
 Attach the APK file to an email for quick install.

+___
 ### Create GitHub Release
-This document uses GitHub as an example for releases but BitBucket, GitLab, or any other respository could be used.
+This document uses GitHub as an example for releases but BitBucket, GitLab, or any other repository could be used.
 The final APK nows goes to GitHub as a "tagged release".
 Commit changes for the config.xml and package.json files before the tagged release.

 ```
 git add config.xml